mui/material-ui/docs/src/pages/learn/basics/setting-up-mui/setting-up-mui.md

 yarn add @mui/material @emotion/react @emotion/styled
 ```

-## Add Roboto font
+## Adding the Roboto typeface

-MUI was designed with the Roboto font in mind.
-So be sure to follow these instructions.
-For instance, via Google Web Fonts:
+MUI contains Material Design by default which was designed with the Roboto font in mind.
+So, be sure to add it to your project.
+You can install it, for instance, via Google Web Fonts:

 ```html
 <link